reynolds-adam/reynolds-adam.github.io/_posts/2019-11-17-AmazonPriceChecker.md

 ---
-date: 2019-11-17T11:25:00-00:00
+date: 2019-11-17T11:25:00-01:00
+title: "How to Create an Automated Amazon Price Checker with Python"
+excerpt: "What if I told you you could automate Amazon shopping with Python?"
 description: "Amazon Price Checker"
-excerpt: "What if I told you you could automate Amazon shopping with Python?"
+# category:
 tags: ["python", "automation"]
-title: "How to Create an Automated Amazon Price Checker with Python"
 layout: single
 author_profile: wide
 type: posts